Mahmud I

 Mahmud I (محمود اول, I. Mahmud; 2 August 1696 – 13 December 1754), known as Mahmud the Hunchback, was the sultan of the Ottoman Empire from 1730 to 1754.
 He took over the throne after the quelling of the Patrona Halil rebellion.
 His reign was marked by wars in Persia and conflicts in Europe.
 He delegated government affairs to his viziers and devoted time to writing poetry.
 Nader Shah's devastating campaign weakened the Mughal Empire and created the opportunity for Mahmud I to initiate war with cooperation from Muhammad Shah.
 The alliance ended with the latter's death, leading to tensions between the Afsharids and the Ottomans.
 In 1748, he outlawed Freemasonry within the Ottoman Empire.

 Early life

 He was born at Edirne Palace on 2 August 1696, the son of Mustafa II (1664–1703); his mother was Saliha Sultan.
 Mahmud I was the older half-brother of Osman III (1754–57).
 He developed a humped back.

 His father Mustafa II mostly lived in Edirne.
 Mahmud passed his childhood in Edirne.
 On 18 May 1702 he started his education in Edirne.
-When his father deposed himself from the throne he was brought to Istanbul and locked up in Kafes where he spent 27 years of his life.
+When his father was deposed, he was brought to Istanbul and locked up in the Kafes where he spent 27 years of his life.

 It is not known what kind of culture he acquired during this time, since he continued to play chess, write poetry, and deal with music.
 In addition for childhood and youth, there were dangers, especially for the Kafes life.